makeruniverse/docs/docs/blog/posts/Intuitive-design.md

     - intuitive design
 authors:
     - Holger
 ---

-What does intuitive design feels like?

-Imagine this: You are part of a product team, a developer or a user experience designer.
-You are developing a revolutionary AI-powered user experience.
-Everything is speech-controlled.
-No interface.

-How do you as a programmer, a designer of a user exer

-Identifiying the Schelling Points in your product experience will determine whether your products are either user-friendly or confusing.
+Unlike in art, we can mutually agree on what constitutes good design.
+As users, we all know the difference between well-designed and poorly designed products.
+As product builders, it’s crucial to remember what good design entails.

+Braun innovator Dieter Rams wrote a [famous manifesto](https://designmuseum.org/discover-design/all-stories/what-is-good-design-a-quick-look-at-dieter-rams-ten-principles) on the principles of good design.
+I believe the fourth principle is the most important: "Good design makes a product understandable."

+Users don't want to read manuals; they want to get the job done and use the product immediately.
+Technically, they want to navigate the product without needing further assistance from manuals, call centers, or forums.

+How can we, as product builders, ensure this ease of use?

+We need to understand Schelling Points.

+Let me explain with a thought experiment:

-Imagine this scenario: You are in New York.
-You are supposed to meet a stranger in the city within the next 24 hours, without any chance to communicate with them.
+Imagine you are in New York and need to meet a stranger within the next 24 hours.
+The stranger has the same task: to meet you.
+There is no communication between you two.

-Where do you go?
+So, where do you go?
 And when?

-It turns out that people are likely to end up on top of the Empire State Building at Noon.
+Statistics suggest that you will likely succeed if you go to the top of the Empire State Building at noon.

-In this thought experiment, the Empire State Building serves as a [Schelling Point](https://www.youtube.com/watch?v=BtW-Ds-artA).
-The existence of Schelling Points indicates that coordination without communication is possible.
+Why?
+Among all the places and times, the Empire State Building at noon serves as a Schelling Point.
+When in doubt, people choose the most obvious options.

+This concept applies to product design.
+To make the user experience intuitive, you need to anticipate how users will interact with your product without any guidance.
+You can achieve this by stepping into the user’s shoes and testing your design early in the development process.